 Finance is always an important consideration when looking into a career, especially for those of you considering a career change.
 Below is a range of information relating to finance, however if you feel that your question is not answered below, please get in touch.

 Did you know that you can earn up to £30,000 to train to teach?

 Most of our programmes attract a government funded bursary.
 These are tax-free bursaries that will be paid to you in instalments throughout the year.
 They are dependent upon the classification of your degree and the subject / phase that you wish to teach.

 You can pay for these using the student loans system (see below) or you can find them yourself.
-If you are self-funded, the fees are paid in two instalments, 50% when the course begins and 50% in April.
+If you are self-funded, please see the YWTT Fee Policy for details on the payment terms.

 You may be eligible for maintenance and tuition fee loans to help you with the costs of teacher training, these vary dependent upon a number of factors, including household income, so please visit the Student Loans Company website for more information.